 Plan ahead and take it slowly

-I’ve received a lot of emails from people saying that emergency preparedness is too much for them to bare and that they are already spending a fortune on it.
+I’ve received a lot of emails from people saying that emergency preparedness is too much for them to bare.
+Saying that they are already spending a fortune on it.
 The first mistake most preppers make is to go out and buy all the survival gear and supplies they think are useful for their survival.
-You should start first by establishing for which disaster your family should prepare and afterwards, you should build your cache of supplies based on the needs of your family.
-If you buy everything at once, you’ll pay a full price for a lot of the stuff you need and you won’t take advantage of sales or deals.
+You should start first by establishing for which disaster your family should prepare.
+Afterwards, you should build your cache of supplies based on the needs of your family.
+If you buy everything at once, you’ll pay a full price for a lot of the stuff you need.
+You won’t be able to take advantage of sales or deals.

 A must read: How to establish prepping priorities